-- Up to 1 Governor, appointed by the Members of the Trust; - Up to 1 LA Governor, appointed by Telford & Wrekin Council; - Up to 5 Parent Governors, elected by parents of registered pupils at the School.
-A Parent Governor must be a parent of a pupil at the School at the time of the election: - Up to 3 Staff Governors, appointed by the Governing Body; - Up to 6 Community Governors, appointed by the Governing Body and being people who live or work in the community served by the Trust or are committed to the government and success of the Trust; and - The Headteacher.
+- Up to 1 Governor, appointed by the Members of the Trust; - Up to 1 LA Gf, appointed by Telford & Wrekin Council; - Up to 5 Parent Trustees, elected by parents of registered pupils at the School.
+A Parent Trustee must be a parent of a pupil at the School at the time of the election; - Up to 3 Staff Trustees, appointed by the Governing Body; - Up to 6 Community Trustees, appointed by the Governing Body and being people who live or work in the community served by the Trust or are committed to the governence and success of the Trust; and - The Headteacher.